 CPD activities do not need to be accredited (i.e. by an Accrediting Organisation such as the College).
 Remember CPD is self-directed and is determined by YOU and the needs you have identified for yourself.
 If a CPD activity is not accredited by an authorised provider, you will need to assess it for suitability and relevance and determine whether your individual learning needs will be addressed.

-The Pharmacy Board of Australia requires that pharmacists accrue 40 CPD credits by September 30, 2016.
+The Pharmacy Board of Australia requires that pharmacists accrue 40 CPD credits annually between 1st October and 30th September.
 We have attached a link to the guidelines produced by the Board outlining their requirements for CPD.
 From time to time, the Board may require you to provide evidence of your CPD.

 The College learning management system is designed to assist you to comply with Pharmacy Board requirements.